h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Drop ID Columns
 - Don’t Drop Any Columns
 - Features to Drop
+- Features To Group By
+- Sample From Features To Group By
+- Aggregation Functions (Non-Time-Series) For Group By Operations
+- Number of Folds To Obtain Aggregation When Grouping
+- Type of Mutation Strategy
 - Enable Detailed Scored Features Info
 - Enable Detailed Logs for Timing and Types of Features Produced
+- Compute Correlation Matrix

 **Time Series Settings**
 - Time Series Lag-Based Recipe
+- Custom Validation Splits For Time-Series Experiments
+- Timeout In Seconds For Time-Series Properties Detection in UI
 - Generate Holiday Features
 - Time-Series Lags Override
 - Smallest Considered Lag Size
 - Enable Feature Engineering from Time Column
+- Allow Integer Time Column As Numeric Feature
+- Allowed Date and Date-Time Transformations
 - Enable Feature Engineering from Integer Time Column
 - Allow Date or Time Features to be Transformed Directly into a Numerical Representation
 - Consider Time Groups Columns as Standalone Features